paulohlips/VUTTR-API/README.md

 # VUTTR-API

-VUTTR is a NodeJS API that provides user manage a lis with his tecnology tools.
+VUTTR is a NodeJS API that provides user manage a his with his tecnology tools.

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">